noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

-// ^ this is the type Class that support comparison trait Ordering[A]: def compare(x: A, b: A): Int
+// ^ this is the type Class that support comparison trait Ordering[A]: def compare(x: A, b: A): Int extension (poop: A) // provide an extension to any type of A where there is an Ordering[A]
+    def flush (...): Boolean = ???
 // object: implementing interface for specific types object Ordering: given Int: Ordering[Int] with